Fighting Equine Obesity in the UK

 Develop a regular weight reduction strategy

-If your horse is a good doer you will definitely have something of a challenge on your hands when it comes to formulating a weight reduction and maintenance plan.
-Unlike humans, who can lose weight by simply not eating for a while, a horse should never be starved but should be given a constant supply, at least every few hours, of gut-healthy fibre and essential nutrients which can be provided by feeding pelleted vitamin and mineral supplements.
+If your horse is a good doer you will have something of a challenge on your hands when it comes to formulating a weight reduction and maintenance plan.
+Unlike humans, who can lose weight by simply not eating for a while, a horse should never be starved but should be given a constant supply, at least every few hours, of gut-healthy fibre.
+Essential vitamins can also be provided by feeding pelleted supplements or high fibre, low calorie, sugar and starch feed.
 For weight loss you should not give below 1.5% of the fibre ration or for weight maintenance aim for no less than 2-2.5%.

 Restrict grazing